Top-rated hammocks that will transform your outdoor space | CNN Underscored

 Sunnydaze Beach Oasis Hammock Chair Swing and Stand ($149.99; bedbathandbeyond.com)

-Love the idea of a hammock, but not sure you’ve got the room?
+Love the idea of a hammock but not sure you’ve got the room?
 This space-saving chair version comes with its own double A-frame stand and colorful striped hammock that holds up to 330 pounds.
-It may earn a permanent spot on your patio – except, of course, for the weekends you take it camping.
+It may earn a permanent spot on your patio — except, of course, for the weekends you take it camping.

 Tree Hammocks